 - Residential Colleges & IP Course class trip to Cooperstown, NY

-- Summer student research support for Alf Siewers and Katie Faull
+- Summer student research support for professors Alf Siewers and Katie Faull

 - Historical Church designation research support in Mifflinburg